hl7au/au-fhir-childhealth/pages/_includes/guidance.md

 ### Must Support
 A must support flag, when present in this implementation guide, is displayed as letter “S” with red background in the Flag column of the Differential Table and Snapshot Table of a profile or extension, as such <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
+This is a boolean flag which can be declared on profiles but not on resource or data type definitions.If true, it expects that the systems using the profile must "support" the element.
+This is distinct from cardinality.
+It is possible to have an element with a minimum cardinality of "0", but still expect systems to support the element.

 ### Conformance verbs
 The conformance verbs used in this implementation guide are defined in [FHIR Conformance Rules](http://hl7.org/fhir/STU3/conformance-rules.html#conflang).
 Conformance verbs are also present in invariants which are visible in the “Description & Constraints” column of the Differential Table and Snapshot Table of a profile or extension.